speedment/speedment-doc/pages/stream_fundamentals.md

 "Adam", "George", "Oscar", "Tim", "Zlatan"
 ```

+### Streans with Speedment
 With Speedment it is possible to use exactly the same semantics as for Java 8 streams.
 Instead of Strings as shown in the example above, we can use rows in database tables.
 This way, we can view database tables as pure Java 8 streams as shown hereunder:
 ``` java
     users.stream()                       // Creates a Stream with users from a database .map(u -> u.getName())           // Extract the name (a String) from a user